LosicLab/ViralMine/README.md

 To reduce dependencies and program complexity, the software currently requires the user to have already aligned their sequencing reads using STAR, HISAT2, bwa, etc. *Please be sure to adjust your aligner parameters to keep Unmapped reads in distinct output(s)!*

-Please see the docs for more complete information: [URL TO BE INCLUDED]
+Please see the docs for more complete information: https://viralmine.readthedocs.io/en/latest/

 ## Downloads and Prerequisites ##